Waikato Culinary Fare Entry Form

 Competition rules and conditions:

-Entries close on Friday 21 June and no changes to entries will be actioned after Friday 28 June.
-Late entries may be accepted at the discretion of the Committee.
+Entries close on Friday 16 June.
+No changes to entries will be actioned after Wednesday 21 June.
+Late entries may be accepted at the discretion of the committee.

 Statement of confidentiality:

-All information supplied to the Organising Committee as part of this Waikato Culinary Fare entry form will be kept entirely confidential.
+All information supplied to the organising committee as part of this Waikato Culinary Fare entry form will be kept entirely confidential.
 It will not be revealed to anyone or used for any purpose other than internal record keeping.
-Please note: results will be published.

 Wintec, Centre for Hospitality